whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/nfcore-rnaseq-processing/docs/new_project_on_create.md

 ---

-## 4. Copy the required template files
+## 4. Copy the required files

-The next step is to copy the required template files from the repo into the new project `launch/` directory.
+The next step is to copy the required template and reference files from the repo into the new project `launch/` directory.

-### Required launch templates
+### Required launch files

 Copy:

 - `templates/launch/nextflow_run.template.sh`
-- `templates/launch/nextflow.config.template`
+- `configs/nextflow/create.config`

 Rename them in the project launch directory to:

 - `nextflow_run.sh`
 - `nextflow.config`

-### Required sample sheet template
+### Required samplesheet template

 Copy: